Carried Interest: Everything You Need to Know

 A typical venture capital fund contains 25 companies that pay off after four or five years.
 Carried interest is paid in addition to a quarterly management fee that acts as the partner's salary.
 This management fee usually only covers a general partner's expenses.
 It also totals about 2 percent of the value of fund assets.
 These two things make up the full pay for managing the fund.

 General partners, also known as fund managers, are one-half of the fund partnership along with limited partners.
 General partners have unlimited liability.
 However, they can also make decisions without the permission of limited partners.
 To earn carried interest, general partners:

 - Put up 0 percent to 10 percent of the capital.

 - Forge a relationship with entrepreneurs and the businesses in their portfolio

-- Maximize value of fund before sale or initial public offering of a company
+- Maximize the value of fund before the sale or an initial public offering of a company

 Limited partners are the main investors, but do not manage the fund and share in the profits without an extra fee.
 Together, these two types of investors make up what's called a limited partnership.
 Carried interest is only paid to general partners after limited partners receive their original investment and profits.
 This profit or rate of return is also known as the hurdle rate.
 Some funds also have a floor.
 This is when general partners only get carry after meeting the hurdle rate.

 - Pension funds